MLB: It's deadline day to save opening day, 162-game season - NewsBreak

 MLB: It's deadline day to save opening day, 162-game season

-Emotions became more heated as the sides pressed for each other's bottom line.
-Philadelphia star Bryce Harper posted a photo on Instagram altered to show him in a Japanese baseball uniform with the words: “Yomiuri Giants you up?
-Got some time to kill."

-Yankees pitcher Jameson Taillon, who attended negotiations last week, tweeted: “Players are used to their 'threats.'
-Owners actions have made it clear all along that they have a set # of games where they still make profits/get TV money.
-They don’t want to play.
-It’s sad that these are the guys who drive the direction and 'future' of our amazing sport.”
+JUPITER, Fla. — (AP) — Max Scherzer and Andrew Miller were leading the players' bargaining team Monday for the final day of negotiations to end the lockout before Major League Baseball's deadline to salvage a March 31 start to the regular season and a 162-game schedule.

-The sides arrived at 10 a.m., three hours earlier than previous days, at Roger Dean Stadium, the vacant spring training home of the Miami Marlins and St. Louis Cardinals.
+The sides agreed to arrive at Roger Dean Stadium at 10 a.m., three hours earlier than usual.
+It was the eighth straight day of talks at the vacant spring training home of the Miami Marlins and St. Louis Cardinals.

-Mets pitcher Max Scherzer and free agent reliever Andrew Miler were the only players on hand.
-Halem, Sword and Colorado Rockies CEO Dick Monfort also took part in the talks.
+MLB Deputy Commissioner Dan Halem and Executive Vice President Morgan Sword met with the union for about 45 minutes in the day's first session, which ended about noon.

+The lockout was in its 89th day.
+MLB has not fixed an exact time to the deadline, which leads to the possibility of bargaining sessions stretching into the wee hours if both sides see a deal within reach.

+Monday was picked as a deadline because MLB Commissioner Rob Manfred says at least 28 days of training are needed before the season starts.
+The union has not said whether it agrees, and baseball has shortened spring training to as few as three weeks in the past.

-Spring training games were to have begun Saturday, but baseball's ninth work stoppage — and first since 1995 — already has led to exhibitions being canceled through March 7.
+Baseball’s ninth work stoppage, its first since 1995, started Dec.
+2. Spring training games were to have begun Saturday and already have been canceled through March 7.

+Halem phoned union chief negotiator Bruce Meyer on Sunday morning and asked for a 1-on-1 session in place of the scheduled larger group gathering.

+That started a series of four short meetings characterized as an exchange of ideas that gave the union and MLB a better idea of the tradeoffs it would take to reach the endpoint of bargaining that began last spring and resulted in the sport’s first work stoppage since 1995.

-The most contentious proposals in dispute involve luxury tax thresholds and rates, the size of a new bonus pool for pre-arbitration players, minimum salaries, salary arbitration eligibility and the union’s desire to change the club revenue-sharing formula.
+Players and teams entered deadline day far apart on many key issues and unresolved on others.
+The most contentious proposals involve luxury tax thresholds and rates, the size of a new bonus pool for pre-arbitration players, minimum salaries, salary arbitration eligibility and the union’s desire to change the club revenue-sharing formula.

 In addition, MLB has tied the elimination of direct free-agent compensation to players agreeing to higher luxury tax rates and still wants to expand the playoffs to 14 teams rather than the union’s preference for 12.
 MLB also has kept its proposal for an international amateur draft on the table.